codingMustache/codingMustache/README.md

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Motherboard
+ 1. HD Graphics 7000
- 2. Hard Disk Drive
+ 2. HD Graphics 700
- 3. Central Processing Unit
+ 3. HD Graphics 600
- 4. Graphics Processing Unit
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  Motherboard
+  HD Graphics 500
 </details>